rtkwlf/bmx/README.md

 bmx login
 ```

 This will prompt you for your Okta organization and credentials.
-When you have successfully connected, you run the following to get a set of IAM STS credentials for use with the AWS API:
+When you have successfully connected, you can run the following to get a set of IAM STS credentials for use with the AWS API:

 ```bash
 bmx print